Meet the Instructors

 Michele is a fully certified STOTT Pilates Instructor, Post-Rehabilitative Breast Cancer Exercise Specialist, and ACS Certified Cancer Exercise Trainer.

-Marni is a freelance graphic artist and watercolorist who earned her B.F.A from Moore College of Art and Design.
-She teaches a variety of watercolor classes.
+Marni is a watercolor artist who earned her B.F.A. from Moore College of Art and Design in Philadelphia, PA.
+She teaches a variety of Watercolor and Drawing classes.

 Dale received his M.F.A. from Wichita State University and B.F.A. from New York State College of Ceramics at Alfred University.
 He has over 25 years of teaching experience in ceramics.
 He teaches all levels of ceramics classes.